tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 **Canister filter**

+A canister filter is basically a sealable box with multiple levels, an input flow and and output flow.
+In each level of the filter you can put different types of media.
+The water is sucked from the aquarium, passes through every level of the filter then is expelled by the internal pump to return to the aquarium.
+The canister filter is a very popular choice amongst aquarists but they sometimes lose their seal which makes them leak.

 **Sump filter**

 ![Sump filter](/assets/img/Sump-Filter.jpg)
+*Sump filter*

 A sump is a container divided in multiple chambers.
 Each chamber plays a role in filtration.
 Usually a sump is placed under an aquarium. it receives water from the main aquarium using an overflow system.
 The water then travels from chamber to chamber, is filtered then is returned to the main aquarium using a pump.
 Sump filters can be external or integrated into the main aquarium (internal).